-As operations return to normal, it is hoped that in-person programming can resume.
-Bakersfield Adult School offers a number of courses such as Substance Abuse Prevention, Anger Management, Parenting, GED Preparation/Testing, and Batterer Intervention.
+As operations return to normal, it is hoped that in-person programming can continue.
+Bakersfield Adult School offers a number of courses such as Substance Abuse Prevention, Anger Management, Parenting, GED Preparation/Testing as needed, and Batterer Intervention.
 Many of the classes offered are approved by the courts, as well as the Department of Human Services, Child Protective Services, Probation, and State Parole.

 The Lerdo staff dining facility is operated by in-custody program participants who are taught basic food service skills and industry standard equipment training.
 Participants of this program can earn a ServSafe certificate, which improves their employment marketability when applying for jobs after release.
-After being shut down since March of 2020, this dining facility was reopened using a "take-out only" model in April of 2021.
+After being shut down since July of 2021, this dining facility was reopened in October 2021